Slow Cooker Brisket

 See the recipe card below for the exact quantities of each ingredient.

-- Seasonings: Our combination of seasonings add flavor and a light smoky heat.
+- Seasonings and Spices: Our combination of seasonings add flavor and a light smoky heat.

 - Vegetable Oil: Used to sear over high heat and develop a crust.

-- Brisket (Flat Cut or Second Cut): A thick cut ideal for slow cooking.
+- Brisket (Flat Cut or Second Cut): A thick cut of beef ideal for slow cooking.

 - Beef Broth: Adds moisture and flavor to the cooking liquid.

-- BBQ Sauce: You can use store-bought or homemade barbecue sauce for a rich base.
+- BBQ Sauce: You can use store-bought or homemade bbq sauce for a rich base.

 - Honey: Brings a touch of sweetness to balance the savory notes.